-Working next to your dog or cat sounds like a dream come true, and it’s one that most workers with pets are experiencing as the coronavirus outbreak continues to spread across the region and working from home becomes the new daily norm.
+Updated January 26, 2022.
+Working next to your dog or cat sounds like a dream come true, and it’s one that most workers with pets are experiencing as the Omicron outbreak continues and working from home in some capacity becomes part of the new normal.

 What new behavior from their pets can owners expect while they work from home?

 JO: All dogs are different, just like people.
 For most dogs they might see this as a long weekend (A.K.A., you’re home, so you have nothing to do but spend time with them–so they think).
 To get attention, your dog might bark excessively, whine, run off with your shoe to play keep-away, get into things, or possibly knock over your house plant–things they don’t usually do to get attention.
 In a dog’s world, they’re bored and you’re available to entertain them.